zencart/documentation/content/dev/contributing/coding_standards.md

 }
 ```

-## When to use PSR-2
+## When to use PSR-12
-So, new code should use the PSR-2 standard.
-That is, when new files are created such as new functions or class files, they should use the PSR-2 standard.
+So, new code should use the PSR-12 standard.
+That is, when new files are created such as new functions or class files, they should use the PSR-12 standard.

 ## When to use old style
 When doing maintenance to existing code in existing files, and to some degree when adding code to existing files, the format of those files should not be radically changed.
+Particularly when writing code that applies to a minor-version-release.

 Reasons: difficulty for people upgrading since they need familiar comparison points to merge changes, and familiarity for those working in those files ... it's better for there to be one style per file.